MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets.md

 This topic describes the property sets that are available in the new cmdlets in the [Exchange Online PowerShell V2 module](exchange-online-powershell-v2.md).
 For more information about property sets, see [Properties and property sets](exchange-online-powershell-v2.md#properties-and-property-sets).

-## Get-ExoCasMailbox property sets
+## Get-EXOCasMailbox property sets

-The available property sets for the **Get-ExoCasMailbox** cmdlet and the properties they contain are described in the following table:
+The available property sets for the **Get-EXOCasMailbox** cmdlet and the properties they contain are described in the following table:

 |||
 |:-----|:-----|